vmware/versatile-data-kit/projects/vdk-core/README.md

 Plugins are a powerful way of extending or adapting Versatile Data Kit for all kinds of use-cases.
 For more information see [Plugins doc](./README_PLUGINS.md).

+## Public interfaces

+Any backwards compatibility guarantees apply only to public interfaces.
+Public interfaces are modules and packages defined or imported in vdk.api.*. unless the documentation explicitly declares them to be provisional or internal interfaces.
+Anything else is considered internal.
+All public interfaces (classes or methods) must have documentation.